Assyrian-Remote-OpenSource-Society/Assyrian-Dictionaries/README.md

 ## Standards

 This repository should not include dictionaries that are not free.
-No harm should be caused to any author and/or publisher, not just to respect copyrights and avoid affecting their financial outcome, but to also prevent discouraging authors from producing dictionaries.
+No potential harm should be caused to any author and/or publisher, not just to respect copyrights and avoid affecting their financial outcome, but to also prevent discouraging authors from producing dictionaries.